2Pz/me3-manager-help/docs/user-guide/troubleshooting.md

 - Re-run the ME3 installation from [Getting Started](getting-started.md).

-=== "Windows"
+=== ":material-microsoft-windows: Windows"

     - Prefer the official Stable installer
     - Alternatively, let the Manager handle install using the Custom Portable option

-=== "Linux"
+=== ":material-linux: Linux / Steam Deck"

     - Use the Stable installation script
     - Ensure the Manager has permission to access the ME3 folder

 ## Permission or antivirus issues

-- Windows: allow the Manager and ME3 through Windows Defender/AV if they were quarantined.
+- :material-microsoft-windows: Windows: allow the Manager and ME3 through Windows Defender/AV if they were quarantined.
 - Avoid running as Administrator unless specifically required for a test.
 - Keep the app installed in a user-writable location